alexchen-buaa/flexrl/README.md

 # FlexRL

-FlexRL is a fork of [CleanRL](https://github.com/vwxyzjn/cleanrl) that offers a bit more flexibility while still being non-modular.
+FlexRL is a Deep Reinforcement Learning library inspired and adapted from [CleanRL](https://github.com/vwxyzjn/cleanrl) that offers a bit more flexibility while still being non-modular.
 FlexRL introduces the following features:
 - Notebook-friendly interface
 - A few custom environments